HERA-Team/librarian/docs/Staging.md

 ## Staging through the web UI

+There are two main ways to stage files through the web UI.
+First, if you just want to stage all of the files from a particular observation or observing session, you can just click through to the detailed information page for the observation or session in question.
+There will be a section that lets you type in your Lustre destination directory and launch the operation.

-As described above, to stage files through the web UI, you should first run a standard search for files, selecting the “List of files” output format.
+For more complicated staging operations, you should first run a standard search for files, selecting the “List of files” output format.
 Then, all you have to do is:

 1. Scroll down to the bottom of the results page to the “Staging to Lustre” section.